thin-edge/thin-edge.io/docs/src/references/child-devices.md

 Thereby the fields are as below:
    * `device-name` is an optional human readble device-name, visible in the cloud.
 If the field is not contained in the JSON message the `childid` of the topic structure is used as device-name.
    * `device-type` is an optional device-type string assigned to the cloud's child-device twin.
 If the field is not contained in the JSON message the value `thin-edge.io-child` is used as device-type string.
    * each field `<capability i>` represents a capability (e.g. `configurations` for _Configuration management_).
 The format of each `capability specific JSON object` is specific to the coresponding capability.
-For details see the documentation for coresponding capabilitie's API (e.g. [Configuration files for child devices](../references/c8y-configuration-management.md#configuration-files-for-child-devices)).
+For details see the documentation for coresponding capabilitie's API (e.g. [Configuration files for child-devices](../references/c8y-configuration-management.md#configuration-files-for-child-devices)).
      Section [thin-egde APIs provided on network](#2-thin-egde-apis-provided-on-network-and-3-associate-consumedprovided-to-child-device-twins) below lists all APIs provided by thin-edge for child-device support.

 Example: